PaintNinja/Spoucy/README.md

 ![Spoucy](https://dl.dropboxusercontent.com/u/88343325/Banner/SpoucyLogoFull.png)
 ======

-Brother gained access to my account, I'm not actually abandoning this.
-Shouldn't happen again, sorry. :/

 Spoucy is a Minecraft mod made by Paint_Ninja and some voluntary contributors.
-It allows the server to give the client custom textures for new blocks and textures without touching existing ones.
-It is fully compatible with other Forge mods and is inspired by Spoutcraft.
+It allows the server to give the client a whole new game seamlessly whilst the client connects to the server.
+This allows for virtually infinite possibilities, with the only limit being Minecraft and your imagination.

 ## TODO
 - DONE Make a basic Forge mod with one item